-A highly sensitive person (or HSP) is someone who is more sensitive to physical, emotional or social stimuli.
+A highly sensitive person (or HSP) is someone who is more sensitive to physical, emotional, or social stimuli.
 Being highly sensitive can be considered a personality trait that comes with its own strengths and difficulties.

-What is a Highly Sensitive Person?
+What is a highly sensitive person?

 If you’ve ever been told that you are “too sensitive” or feel things more deeply than others, then you might be able to relate to some of the other traits that are common in HSPs.

 Around 30% of adults are thought to have “high sensitivity” traits, which have their origins in both neural and genetic factors.
 A highly sensitive person is sometimes described as having sensory processing sensitivity (SPS).
 SPS and high sensitivity have been extensively researched since they were first coined in the 1990s, and it is important to note that this personality trait is not a disorder.

 High sensitivity can lead to feelings of discomfort or anxiety in situations including noisy atmospheres, complicated social situations, or when wearing restrictive or uncomfortable clothing.

 HSPs may also feel overwhelmed by hectic work or social calendars when watching intense or violent movies.
 Or by the strong emotions evoked by nature, art, or literature.

 Sadly, in adverse conditions, being highly sensitive can lead to stress and poor health.
 However, being highly sensitive in supportive, healthy conditions has many benefits.